Hugging makes us feel good, no doubt. My child wants to hug me all the time.

-When we are sad or disappointed, a big warm hug can alleviate some of the pain.
+When we are sad or disappointed, a big warm cuddle can alleviate some of the pain.

-When we are happy, we want to share the joy by giving others a bear hug.
-So we know that hugs are good.
+When we are happy, we want to share joy by giving others a bear hug.
+So we intuitively know that hugs and kisses are good.

 But there are other benefits besides feeling warm and fuzzy.

 Did you know that children cannot grow without hugs?